min2ha/ukwa-site/content/target/37866/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Great War, The - through a London child’s eye

 Project to produce an inspiring, fun and engaging audio series to help contextualise and introduce children to London life in the early First World War years.